TrellixVulnTeam/openmm_orion_SBRH/docs/source/tutorials.rst

    **Starting Poses and Cluster Averages for ligand 35**

-These visually confirm what we had seen emerging from the analysis: the 6 poses collapse into a single consensus methyl "up" and methyl "down" pose.
+These visually confirm what we had seen emerging from the analysis: the 6 poses collapse into a predominant methyl "up" and methyl "down" pose.
 Cluster 0 lies close to one of the starting poses, but Cluster 1 lies in between two of the starting poses.
-The ensemble MMPBSA energies of the two clusters are very similar, so we cannot pick a preferred binding mode... perhaps both would occur.
+Cluster 0 has a more stable pose than Cluster 1, and the ensemble MMPBSA energies and BintScores also favor Cluster 0.

 Analyzing a Set of Ligands
 --------------------------
-Finally we will look at how to visualize the results for the entire MCL1 dataset of 10 ligands, each with multiple input poses, all run in the same job in the "Short Trajectory MD with Analysis" floe.
+Finally we will look at how to visualize the results for a 11-ligand subset that spans the range of activities for the MCL1 dataset.
+Each of 11 ligands has 5 reasonable input poses from docking.
+The whole subset will be
+run in the same job in the "Short Trajectory MD with Analysis" floe. which will consist of 11 ligands * 6 poses each = 66 MD run of 2ns each.
 Selecting the output dataset in the "Data" tab and moving to the "Analyze" tab, the results for the entire dataset can be viewed at once as in Figure `Analyze page for MCL1 dataset`: